This is the ultimate guide to digital evidence management in 2024

 Axon Community Request allows officers and agencies to send evidence requests directly to the members of the community.
 These can be done via 1:1 requests to individual’s smartphones, or through an upload portal where any community member can upload evidence.
 These files are uploaded directly into Axon Evidence, reducing touch points and helping maintain the chain of custody.

 The second step in efficiently ingesting third party evidence is Upload XT 2.0.
 Upload XT 2.0 allows users to upload large amounts of data ten times faster than the original Upload XT.
 Upload XT 2.0 maintains case and folder structures of uploads.
 If an investigator has a folder on his or her computer containing hundreds of files organized into different sub-folders, the user can upload the entire folder into Axon Evidence, and it will move to the cloud quickly, with its original organization intact.
 This solution is also excellent for departments looking to migrate their archives from dusty hard drives to a modernized digital evidence archive.

 Uploading and storing evidence into Axon Evidence is easier than ever before, but what happens when you encounter strange file types?

 How to play unrecognized file types

-Axon Body 3 records .mp4 format videos.
+Axon Body 3 and Axon Body 4 record .mp4 format videos.
 A .mp4 is a standard file type that can play on most devices.
 But what about .dav, .g64, or .cme files?
 There are thousands of CCTV camera manufacturers out there, and many of them record files into a unique, proprietary formats that aren't recognized by standard players.

 According to a 2021 Video evidence trends report, 94% of investigators faced challenges when trying to play video evidence files.
 When investigators can’t play a video, most decided to search the internet for a conversion tool or player.
 Searching for these conversion tools is time-consuming, and many compress or alter video evidence when used.